Skip to Main Content

 In this minor, students will learn how to write for an audience as a journalist or a writer in other professional contexts.
 The sequence requires an Introduction to Professional Writing course and subsequent coursework that focuses on learning different modes of professional writing.
 Students also have the option of pursuing a capstone project that involves writing in a professional setting, often as part of an internship.
 Ultimately, the goal of the minor is to prepare students for writing situations and challenges beyond the classroom.

-2Students are encouraged to participate in the English department’s internship program through the practicum course (ENGL.4960).
+1Students are encouraged to participate in the English Department’s internship program through the Internship I course (ENGL.4960).

 For more information, contact the English Department.